Leah Bedrosian Peterson

 Campus Post Office Box 169

-Communication: Associate Professor of Digital Media and Department Chair
+Communication: Associate Professor of Film and Video Arts and Department Chair

 Digital Media: Director